vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 - **GetBlob(const std::string& key)**
   - Retrieve a handle to the most recent Blob referenced by key.
 - **GetBlobHistory(const std::string& key)**
-  - Retrieve every Blob referenced by key, stopping at the creation of the first Blob.
-The `front()` of the vector will contain the newest Blob, while the `back()` of the vector will contain the first Blob OR the oldest Blob known to the network (the history has a hard limit).
+  - Retrieve every Blob referenced by key, stopping at the creation of the first Blob or the end of the finite history stored by the network.
+The `front()` of the vector will contain the newest Blob, while the `back()` of the vector will contain the oldest known Blob.
 - **CreateBlob(const std::string& key, std::string data, std::string meta_data)**
   - Create a Blob at the specified key.
   - `data` or `meta_data` can be empty.